Why Won’t My Dog Eat?

 Pumpkin, apple, or peach tend to be good options.
 If you’re unsure about whether your dog can have a certain flavor of baby food or how much they should have, make sure you talk to your vet and get their recommendations.

 It can be scary and frustrating when your dog won’t eat.
 Knowing some potential causes of loss of appetite in dogs can help you figure out the answer to “why won’t my dog eat?” and make the best decisions to meet your dog’s needs.
-Oftentimes, the best initial step is to visit the vet.
+Oftentimes, the best initial step is to visit the vet, and then go from there.